North American Section Meetings

 How Often Do You Meet?

-Friends and members of the Section for the Literary Arts and Humanities of the School for Spiritual Science in North America have met regularly and continuously in Fair Oaks since 2010.
+Friends and members of the Section for the Literary Arts and Humanities in North America have met regularly and continuously in Northern California since 2010.
 In March 2020, we opened our meetings to Section friends and members worldwide by use of Zoom.
 Livestreaming is used for some events.

 Our hope is that the meetings will inspire friends and members of the Section for the Literary Arts & Humanities throughout North America and the world to sponsor initiatives in their own locales and—most especially!—communicate the information and results of their activities to other friends and members of the Section.
 And to the world!

-Our regular meetings are open to anyone with an interest in the Literary Arts & Humanities and the School for Spiritual Science.
+Our regular meetings are open to anyone with an interest in the Literary Arts & Humanities.

 What Do You Do and Talk About?